moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

         auto cartesian_planner = std::make_shared<mtc::solvers::CartesianPath>();

 Feel free to try out the different solvers and see how the robot motion changes.
-For this tutorial we will use the Cartesian planner, which requires the following properties to be set:
+For the first stage we will use the Cartesian planner, which requires the following properties to be set:

 .. code-block:: c++